-Sampling –Plants with at least one post-anthetic flower were sampled in a haphazard fashion at least one meter apart within the allopatric populations.
-Near Clearwater, sampling was stratified across sub-localities, two on either side of the Clearwater River.
-Plants in the hybrid population were sampled downslope from the uppermost edge of the population.
+Sampling protocol–Plants with at least one post-anthetic flower were sampled in a haphazard fashion at least one meter apart within the allopatric populations.
 In the hybrid population we sampled additional plants at the extremes of the present color variation (ranging from nearly all yellow with pink tinge to completely red) to assess whether parental-type coloration correlated with parental-type morphology.
-For each plant, w

-Field protocol–e photographed the outer face of the sepal whorl for a single flower of each plant using a Canon PowerShot sx50 HS digital camera (Canon Inc., Tokyo, Japan).
+For each plant, we photographed the outer face of the sepal whorl for a single flower of each plant using a Canon PowerShot sx50 HS digital camera (Canon Inc., Tokyo, Japan).
 A second photo was taken of the SpyderCheckr 24 color card (DatacolorTM, Lawrenceville, New Jersey) under the same light conditions for later standardization.
 We extracted nectar from one or multiple flowers from each plant with glass capillary tubes inserted into the back of the floral nectaries and measured nectar volume in the capillary tube before extruding it onto a percent sugar refractometer (Bellingham and Stanley Ltd., Tunbridge Wells, UK) for measurement of sugar concentration (weight % of sucrose equivalents in water).
 Samples of leaf tissue from each plant were collected in silica gel, and whole plants were then pressed in the field.

 Molecular methods–DNA extraction and amplification–We extracted DNA according to a 2% CTAB extraction protocol (Doyle and Doyle, 1987).
-Microsatellite loci for Aquilegia that are thought to evolve neutrally were chosen from the literature (Yang et al. 2005; Schlautman et al. 2014), and eleven were selected for further use on the basis of amplification quality ().
+Microsatellite loci for Aquilegia that are thought to evolve neutrally were chosen from the literature (Yang et al. 2005; Schlautman et al. 2014), and eleven were selected for genotyping a total of 72 individuals across five populations (see Table 1 for locus summaries and Table 2 for population summaries).
 We tested various non-coding plastid sequences for species-specific differences, and two loci were selected for further sequencing.
 The trnT-trnL region was amplified with primers trnTUGUF and 5’trnLUAAR (Taberlet at al. 1991), and the rps16 region was amplified using primers rps16F and rps16R as described in Shaw et al. (2005).
 We called microsatellite allele lengths using the software PeakScannerTM (Applied BiosystemsTM, Foster City, California) and analyzed the plastid sequence chromatograms using the software SequencherTM (Gene Codes Corporation, Ann Arbor, Michigan).

 Analytical methods–Biometric analysis–Measurements of floral characters of herbarium specimens were analyzed with linear discriminant analysis (LDA) implemented in the R package MASS (Venables and Ripley, 2002).
 We used five-fold cross-validation as a way of assessing the predictive accuracy of the discriminant function.
 In each iteration of this procedure, the data were first randomly subset into five groups, and the LDA model was fit on each of four training subsets, each time using the omitted portion as a prediction data set and averaging the misclassification rate over all five models.
 This procedure was repeated 1,000 times, and the overall mean error rate was recorded.
 The same analysis and cross-validation procedures were repeated for field-collected specimens.
 In the latter analysis, the discriminant function was fitted and cross-validated using a data set containing only parental-type specimens.
 This model was subsequently used to classify the phenotypes of putative hybrids with flat prior probability.